usama5555/DWC-WordPress-Plugin/README.md

 ## Installation

 1. **Upload the Plugin Files:**
-   - Upload the plugin files to the `/wp-content/plugins/display-woocommerce-categories` directory or install the plugin through the WordPress plugins screen directly.
+   - Upload the plugin folder to the `/wp-content/plugins/` directory.

 2. **Activate the Plugin:**
    - Activate the plugin through the 'Plugins' screen in WordPress.